-$\Box$ , and the selected in some shooting modes.
-Refer to "Functions Available for Each Shooting Mode" (p.172) for details.
+$\mathbb{Q}/\mathbb{R}$ cannot be selected in some shooting modes.
+Refer to "Functions Available for Each Shooting Mode" (p.174) for details.

-- With 🖳 , you can continue shooting until the capacity of the SD Memory Card or built-in memory becomes full. - The shooting interval of □ varies according to the [Recorded Pixels] and [Quality Level] settings. - The focus, exposure and white balance are locked with the first shot. - When the Face Detection function is activated (p.89), it works only when taking the first shot. - The Blink Detection function works only for the last shot. - The number of recorded pixels is fixed to 5 m or 4 m in R mode.
-When the shooting mode is set to 2 (Report), the number of recorded pixels is fixed to 1200.
+- With ₪, you can continue shooting until the capacity of the SD Memory Card or built-in memory becomes full. - The shooting interval of □ varies according to the [Recorded Pixels] and [Quality Level] settings. - The focus, exposure and white balance are locked with the first shot. - When the Face Detection function is activated (p.89), it works only when taking the first shot. - The Blink Detection function works only for the last shot. - The number of recorded pixels is fixed to 5M or 4M III in R mode.
+When the shooting mode is set to 2 (Report), the number of recorded pixels is fixed to 1280.